TaseerAhmad/LinkZapper/README.md

  You guessed it, its a URL shortening REST service!

  ### Why?
- First Spring Boot project.
  I wanted to create a meaningful mini project to learn about REST APIs, Spring Boot and Heroku.

  ### How?